BenWeisz/Dynamical-Systems-Basics/README.md

 ## Analytic Solutions

 There are many ways to come up with an analytic solution.
-Let's look at one for now, and we'll look at another method later.
+Let's look at one for now, and we'll look at two more methods later.

 ### Method 1: Magic (Sort of)